 Lockers are provided for some of the older students to store textbooks and personal belongings.
 If a student has a book bag, they should not leave it unattended.
 ICA is not responsible for any personal property that may be stolen or misplaced.
 All lockers are the property of Inverness Christian Academy.
 Students may decorate the inside of the locker but not the outside.
 Pictures and other items must be in keeping with Christian Standards.
 Students are expected to keep lockers clean and orderly and not leave food inside overnight.
 Lockers and contents are subject to search without notice.
 Lockers should remain locked at all times.
 All personal belongings should be kept in the locker.
 No belongings may be left on top of lockers, in the hallways or restrooms.
-ICA will issue locks and students will only be allowed to use the locks that are issued by the school.
+ICA will issue locks and students will only be permitted to use the locks that are issued by the school, with certain exceptions.
+Non-ICA locks found on lockers without administrative permission will be cut off.